On Arrangements of Pseudohyperplanes: pseudo-hyperplane Arrangements

+As stated before, such a face $F$ is just the cone over $\tilde{F}$, hence homeomorphic to an open polyhedral cone in $\R^l$.

-\br{rem2s1c5} In the literature related to topological representation theorem the word \emph{pseudohyperplane} is used for the (codimension $1$) projective space obtained by applying the antipodal map.
-However here we have used this term for a tame embedding of a hyperplane.
-Miller has also used this word for topologically deformed hyperplanes in \cite{miller87} where he describes a slightly different topological representation for a certain class of oriented matroids. \er
+\br{rem2s1c5} In some of the literature related to topological representation theorem the term {pseudo-hyperplane} is also used for the codimension-$1$ projective space obtained by identifying antipodal points.
+Miller has used this term for topologically deformed hyperplanes in \cite{miller87} where he describes a slightly different topological representation for a certain class of oriented matroids. \er

+\br{rem3s1c5} the geometric interpretation of the composition and separation in case of pseudo-hyperplane arrangement is the same as stated in Remark \ref{rem1s1c5}. \er